What are the most important things to know about Kaletra?

 - Sensation of abnormal heartbeats

 Kaletra oral solution contains alcohol and propylene glycol.
-The added substances may cause side effects in babies who take Kaletra oral solution.
+These substances may cause side effects in babies who take Kaletra oral solution.
 Contact your health care provider right away if your baby appears too sleepy or his or her breathing changes.

 While taking Kaletra, it is important to keep all of your appointments with your health care provider.